Argentina v Peru (1978 FIFA World Cup)

-Argentina v Peru was a football match between Argentina and Peru that took place on June 21, 1978 during the 1978 FIFA World Cup within Group B. In order to advance to the knockout stage and beat Brazil by goal difference, Argentina needed to win by four goals and agreed to play against Peru.
-The match ended 6-0 in an Argentine victory with two goals from Mario Kempes, two goals from Leopoldo Luque, one goal by Alberto Tarantini and one from René Houseman.
-The 1978 World Cup would go on to end in Argentina earning their first championship title after beating the Netherlands 3-1.
+Argentina v Peru was a football match between Argentina and Peru that took place on 21 June 1978 during the 1978 FIFA World Cup within Group B. In order to advance to the knockout stage and beat Brazil by goal difference, Argentina needed to win by four goals.
+The match ended 6–0 in an Argentine victory with two goals from Mario Kempes, two goals from Leopoldo Luque, one goal by Alberto Tarantini and one from René Houseman.
+The 1978 World Cup would go on to end in Argentina earning their first championship title after beating the Netherlands 3–1.
 The match remains to be one of the most controversial in World Cup history as it's been speculated that there has been some collusion in favor of Argentina.
-This was due to the World Cup taking place during the military dictatorship of the National Reorganization Process under Jorge Rafael Videla which in turn lead to speculation that the World Cup was an attempt to appease the population in the face of human rights violations.
+This was due to the World Cup taking place during the military dictatorship of the National Reorganization Process under Jorge Rafael Videla which in turn led to speculation that the World Cup was an attempt to appease the population in the face of human rights violations.